-**Further details of the rental cabins at Jester Park have now been posted here.
+**Detailed information regarding reservation instructions may be found here.
 Reservations are being accepted online, and information about the cabins' amenities and fees has been posted.

 Jester Park is Polk County Conservation’s oldest and most popular regional destination spot.
 More than 350,000 annual visitors enjoy the many attractions that this 1,800-acre park provides.
 A master plan was developed for the park in 2009.
 Ranking high on the recommendation list was the construction of rental cabins that would provide park users with affordable and scenic overnight accommodations that offer many modern day comforts.
 Passage of the Polk County Water and Land Legacy bond referendum in November of 2012 has allowed us to move forward with many priority projects such as the Jester Park cabins.

 The proposed cabin site was carefully selected for its beautiful woodland setting and close proximity to many recreational amenities and environmental education programming opportunities.
-The cabins will be nestled in amongst a mature pine grove that is adjacent to Discovery Pond.
+The cabins are nestled in amongst a mature pine grove that is adjacent to Discovery Pond.
 This 2.8 acre pond is a popular fishing spot and public programming site.
-An accessible canoe/kayak access, fishing pier, and hiking trail around the pond will provide safe and healthy outdoor activities for people of all ages and abilities.
+An accessible canoe/kayak access, fishing pier, and hiking trail around the pond provides safe and healthy outdoor activities for people of all ages and abilities.
 Within short walking distance, cabin users will stumble upon a secluded bird blind, elk and bison wildlife exhibit, and an innovative natural playscape.